 Don't pick images just because they look gorgeous.
 Choose the ones that help readers understand the purpose of your newsletter quickly.

 Introduce a banner right at the beginning and ensure your CTA buttons are hard to miss.
-As mentioned above, they must compel the reader to take the action you want - be it buying a product or subscribing to your blog.
+As mentioned above, they must compel the reader to take the action they want - be it buying a product or subscribing to your blog.

 Your email's subject line is indirectly related to your newsletter.
 How?
 If you don't write it well, the readers won't get to the newsletter.
 Countless readers decide whether they want to open your email or not based on how effective and personalized your subject line is.